Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 To make matters worse, the City and County of Honolulu considers many unmarked places along the streets in Lanikai to be 'unimproved sidewalks,' meaning what may look like a perfectly fine spot to park off the street is actually a 'sidewalk,' making it illegal to park.

-For all these reasons, I recommend parking outside of the Lanikai neighborhood, perhaps Kailua Beach Park, to walk or take the bus to the trailhead.
+Furthermore, tickets are typically handed out daily to anyone breaking one of the above parking laws, which is why I personally recommend parking outside of the Lanikai neighborhood, perhaps at Kailua Beach Park, to walk in or take the bus to the trailhead.

 Lanikai Park